RedXi/vatsimbrief-helper/DEVELOPMENT_ENVIRONMENT.md

 ### Release Package Generation
 Creating a release package is done via pressing **CTRL+P** and typing `task packReleasePackage` into the little command panel that pops up.

+### Observations and Hints
+After spending a few hours with LUA, it appears LUA looks like Turbo Pascal and tries to be JavaScript.
+It ends up having the disadvantages of both:
+* Not being required to define variables is neither cool nor elegant.
+Up the test coverage to close to 100% when writing LUA.
+Nil.
+* Write more inter-module tests than you're used to, because you can easily nil-disconnect two (mentally) coupled components.
+Coupling is not a bad thing, especially if it is intentional.
+* Everything is global by default (yes, even things defined in anonymous functions inside a function that sits in a table), polluting your namespace.
+Dependency Hell Yeah!

+Nonetheless, it doesn't shoo away both people who developed softare before and those who didn't.
+That's good.
+Many platforms use it because it's easy to embed.
+Also, when using on LuaJIT (like FlyWithLua), copying files in a build takes longer than running a full test suite, a plus.